gloredo/react-blend/README.md

 ##### App Router Requires a Root Layout

-App Router requires a root `📄 layout.js` defined in `📁 app`.
+App Router requires a root `📄 layout.tsx` defined in `📁 app`.
 Expo Router does not require.

 ##### Using Your Own Files Inside Routers